hhzhu-0185/Drought-microbiome/README.md

 # Drought-microbiome
-This repository contains all code and metadata used in article
+This repository contains all code and metadata used in article.